 The Committee finds that there is insufficient information in the Loyd Welch constitutional documents and Chapter 207 to form a conclusion regarding the role and function of the Grand Council.
-The Committee does not agree that the referendum to approve the 1986 Charter and Governing Document was invalid
+An inquiry in to the traditional role and functions of the Grand Council should be made in the Cherokee language.
+The Committee does not agree that the referendum to approve the 1986 Charter and Governing Document was invalid because a Grand Council was not called and a two year period of deliberation was not provided.